THE PHYSICAL & PSYCHOLOGICAL

 - The number will increase to 61 million by 2020

 In the past, dentistry for the elderly has consisted of inexpensive treatments emphasizing non-surgical approaches.
 Conditions of tooth loss were treated with removable replacement teeth, called full or partial dentures.
 Today, the full scope of dental services for elderly patients is becoming increasingly important to both the public and the profession, because of the increasing age of our society.
-Alternative treatment designs, which include methods to reconstruct teeth on top of implants and that are not removable, should be presented to almost every patient.
+Alternative treatment designs, which include methods to reconstruct teeth on top of dental implants and that are not removable, should be presented to almost every patient.
 Only when all treatment options are discussed can a persons desires related to the benefit of modern dentistry be truly appreciated.

 Eventually, the need for additional retention, support, and stability, or the desire to eliminate a removable denture, are common indications for more effective and permanent solutions, such as dental implants.
 Dental implants, which are man-made tooth root replacements, are also increasingly used to replace a missing single tooth.
 Like natural tooth roots, they can be used to support permanent types of tooth replacements, or act as anchors for a removable prosthesis to replace teeth (i.e. dentures).
 Today, this represents the most conservative and most predictable long-term option.
 Traditional dentistry most often replaces the missing single tooth with a fixed bridge.
 This is accomplished by grinding away sound tooth structure, and crowning (capping) two or more teeth on each side of the missing tooth and joins them together with the artificial or dummy tooth.
 This approach increases the risk of decay of the crowned teeth, increases the risk of root canal therapy, and makes oral hygiene difficult to impossible, which in turn increases bacterial plaque retention (the cause of decay and gum disease).